branaway/Japid/readme.txt

 Version History:

-2012/5/3:	v0.35
+2012/6/3:	v0.4
+			1. fixed the command.py to work with the latest main 1.1 branch 2012/5/3:	v0.35
 			1. now the JapidPlugin pre-compiles newer html templates at onLoad() event.
 Previously one must use "play japid:gen" to compile the templates in PROD mode or Japid pre-processing won't happen.